Loyen/example-php-project/README.md

 * `app-frontend`
 * `app-loadbalancer`

-These will copy our configuration as well as the source code into the the images and then use these images in our deployment.
+These will copy our configuration as well as the source code into the images and then use these images in our deployment.
 If we use `skaffold dev -plocal` these images will be rebuilt everytime our configuration or source code changes.